iam-matheus/WAD/README.md

 # WAD
-WAD assignment

-This is my WAD part1 massignment.
-It consists of a redesigned web page of my choosing.
-I am remaking the executive-tech homepage.
+This is an extremely basic view of a landing page, made using only html and css.